National Gallery Access Policy

 A copy of this policy is available to all members of the public via our website and on request from our contact points in the Gallery entrances.

-- This policy was approved by the Board of Trustees in 2014 and is due for review in 2020.
+- This policy was approved by the Board of Trustees in 2014 and is now due for review in 2021 (delay due to COVID-19).

 - Policy owner: Director of Public Engagement